Torres08/ISawWhereYouParkedLastSummer/Basic/README.md

 # ISawWhereYouParkedLastSummer

 This API allows you to check whether a 30-minute free parking session has started for a given license plate number using waitress.
+Old version

 ## Requirements